centeridentity/centeridentity-expo/README.md

 copy `src/web/index.html` from this repository into the root directory at `web/index.html`

 in `web/index.html`, replace `YOUR_GOOGLE_MAPS_API_KEY` with your own google maps api key

+goto https://centeridentity.com/ and get your API key.
+Place `YOUR_API_KEY_FROM_DASHBOARD` in the component above with your api key.

 `expo start:web`